ErwinKhachakian/ErwinKhachakian/README.md

 - 👋 Hi, I’m @ErwinKhachakian
-- 👀 I’m interested in Economic And Scientific Projects
+- 👀 I’m interested in Economic And Scientific Project
 - 🌱 I’m currently learning about Crypto and Economic Projects
 - 💞️ I’m looking to collaborate on My Projects
 - 📫 How to reach me by my mail